 Since their first show way back in 2008, critics and fans knew there was something unique about OldJack.
-Hailed as the most underrated band in Boston, with three guitars, bass, drums, organ/keys, a female background singer, and a front man from yesterday, OldJack belts out their original material with lots of harmonies, big vocals, and guitar solos galore.
+Hailed as the most underrated band in Boston, with three guitars, bass, drums, organ/keys, and a front man from yesterday, OldJack belts out their original material with lots of harmonies, big vocals, and guitar solos galore.

 From being the underdog, wild card winning, reprieved Rock n’ Roll Rumble finalists to Boston Music Awards nominees and a staple of multiple music festivals in the northeast – OldJack has firmly planted their feet in the New England Music Scene, making music for music’s sake.

 While the members have changed and the band has grown in numbers (they currently bring 7-8 people to the stage), the band is constantly developing and exploring its signature Old Soul Rock ‘n’ Roll sound.

 OldJack’s catalog includes multiple EPs since its creation, Union Glory and Gone Before You Know, a Maxi-Single and the While Label Single Series.
 In 2014, they put out their first full-length album since the band’s debut, What Is Home To You.
 The collection of eight tracks pays homage to the band’s influences and styles that have had critics wondering where to classify them for years.

 The band has recently returned from taking time to work on new tracks and perfect their live show with the addition of multiple new members.
 Be on the lookout for OldJack in concert at a show near you, and a second full-length album for release in 2017.

 Paul “P to tha G” Gallo, Drums

 Evan Harriman, Keys

 Dan Nicklin, Lead Vocals